-We believe that in the next two years the city's continuous efforts to streamline operating expenditure, albeit at a slower speed than in 2015, will allow it to keep operating margins high.
-This is possible despite further DGF cuts in 2016 and 2017, and a self-imposed freeze on local tax rates.
-We note that beyond the next two years, the city's efforts to streamline operating expenditure could become increasingly difficult, and it will have to rely on expanding its taxable base and/or resort to increasing local tax rates.
+We expect improvements in Quimper's operating margins during the next two years (Figure 1) mostly due to expanded tax revenue, the DGF's lower pace of cuts in 2017 and 2018 compared to 2016, and a marginal increase in the city's expenditures in 2017 and 2018.
+We note that the city's efforts to streamline operating expenditure could become increasingly difficult, and it will have to rely on expanding its taxable base and/or resort to increasing local tax rates.
 We do not expect the central government to change course and to start increasing transfers to LRGs in the medium term, given France's fiscal consolidation efforts in line with the EU Fiscal Compact.